-This section describes the most frequently used immigration statuses for international visitors to the University of Illinois at Urbana-Champaign.
+This section describes the most frequently used immigration statuses for international visitors to the University of Illinois Urbana-Champaign.
 It does not include F-1 and J-1 students who are still in degree programs.

 Visitor for Business.
 Generally valid six months.
 Reimbursement for expenses and/or honorarium.
 Honorarium and associated expenses can be for activity of no more than 9 days.
 Cannot receive honoraria from more than five institutions in a six-month period.
 Expenses alone have no such restriction, but contact the Office of Business and Financial Services regarding their payment guidelines and restrictions.